alexandrabrian/critical_feature_extraction/README.md

 ### Metric
-We will use two metrics, r^2 and mean squared error to score and compare our models. r^2 will show how much (0-1) of our model explains the variance.
-We will also use mean squared error to measure the difference between the estimator (y_test) and what is estimated (y_pred).
+We will use two metrics, mean squared error to score and compare our models.
+We will use mean squared error to measure the difference between the estimator (y_test) and what is estimated (y_pred).

 ## Methods